givingjar/blog.givingjar.org/_posts/2016-08-03-charity-spotlight-origami-rehab.md

 ## Origin Story

 Brain injuries are unlike any other injury a person might endure.
 They can be debilitating, but sometimes they can be easy to hide.
 They can come on suddenly or manifest over a long period of time.
-They can be caused by trauma, such as a car accident, or by a disease, like an aneurysm.
+They can be caused by trauma, such as a car accident, or by disease, like an aneurysm.
 They can affect every aspect of a person's life.
 They can affect the loved ones who are part of a person's life.

 The most complicated part of our body has no prescribed treatment for when it is injured.
 Yet there are treatments that work, and it isn't uncommon for people to make partial or even full recoveries after they have suffered a brain injury.